sarthakagrawal927/personalsite/README.md

    Alternatively, to continue using `next/image`, you can use an alternative image optimization provider such as Imgix, Cloudinary or Akamai.
 See [image optimization documentation](https://nextjs.org/docs/app/building-your-application/deploying/static-exports#image-optimization) for more details.

-4. Remove `api` folder and components which call the server-side function such as the Newsletter component.
-Not technically required and the site will build successfully, but the APIs cannot be used as they are server-side functions.
-5. Run `yarn build`.
+4. Run `yarn build`.
 The generated static content is in the `out` folder.
-6. Deploy the `out` folder to your hosting service of choice or run `npx serve out` to view the website locally.
+5. Deploy the `out` folder to your hosting service of choice or run `npx serve out` to view the website locally.

 ## Frequently Asked Questions